mcmire/personal-content--writings/posts/ai-fact-or-fiction.md

 Considering the influence these AI players wield, I think it's worth it to understand the vision of the future these players and their investors are selling — the narrative that they are presenting — to the public as well as the philosophy about the role of technology and AI held by people in the space which is driving decisions that companies are making.
 I call this vision the "glorious future".

-According to this worldview, humanity is on the cusp of a new
+According to this worldview, humanity is on the cusp of a new age that promises to give people access to

 According to this worldview, %%a better world for all is on the horizon.
 Hu%% humanity is %%about to%% %%leap into%% %%enter into%% on the cusp of a new technological age [^new-age] that %%will be so monumental, it%% will eclipse the Industrial Revolution [^impact].
 Within half a generation [^timeline], superintelligent AI will arrive.
 This AI will be more  s will be omnipresent and manage major parts of society on our behalf. — some that can see and interact with the world, some that are more specialized parts of existing software — will  %% proliferate %% be present %%and revolutionize%% across every sector of society.
 These AIs will